 The madrasa is in the background; here in the foreground is a summer mosque, built between 1909 and 1921 by Abdel-Hafiz Jalilov.

-The column, in a style that will appear frequently in the chapters on Bukhara and Khiva, is another earthquake adaptation.
-Columns like these move atop their stone pedestals like a bone in a socket joint.
+The column, in a style that will appear frequently in the chapters on Bukhara and Khiva, is an earthquake adaptation.
+Columns like these move atop their stone pedestals like a ball in a socket.

 An elderly visitor is in no hurry.

 Close to the Gur Emir but surrounded by private houses, this is the Ak Serai, or White Palace.
 It's lost its exterior ornament, and the doors are locked, but we can look inside from the iwan on the left.

 Up above, hints of the once elaborate decoration.